klagan/sample-multitenancy/readme.md

 - [ ] move webapi config out of .json and into a sample in-memory source
 - [ ] accessTokenAcceptedVersion => 2 in application manifest (webapp and web api): at time of writing, this needs to be done manually as there is no api for it
 - [ ] put secrets into keyvault
+- [ ] use same source for webapi details in 'inmemorywebapioptions' - they are independent but need to be in sync
-- [ ] user secrets not being loaded at runtime
+- [x] ~~user secrets not being loaded at runtime~~

 ## Getting started